There was a problem with your video. Another version is available.

 Caught in the middle are Mobile Network Operators (MNOs).
-Interconnecting users, man and machine, to their content, the mobile backhaul network is critical network infrastructure and must evolve in terms of capacity, reliability, latency, and availability.
-MNOs are rethinking their mobile backhaul network strategy and seeking more efficient and cost-effective ways to keep pace with mobile user bandwidth demands.
+Interconnecting users, man and machine to their content, the mobile backhaul network is critical network infrastructure and must evolve in terms of capacity, reliability, latency, and availability.
+MNOs are rethinking their mobile backhaul network strategy and seeking more efficient and cost-effective ways to keep pace with voracious bandwidth demands.

-Small cells strategically place radios closer to users, and are one of the ways MNOs can strategically improve wireless network access speeds and coverage.
-Together, these improvements improve the overall quality of user experience, which is a formidable competitive differentiator for any MNO.
+Small cells place radios closer to users and are one of the ways MNOs can strategically improve wireless network access speeds and coverage.
+They improve the quality of the overall user experience, which is a formidable competitive differentiator for any MNO.

-Carrier Ethernet–based mobile backhaul offer the potential for decreasing mobile backhaul network costs while simultaneously improving bandwidth, reliability, availability, monitoring, and end-to-end management capabilities.
+Ethernet–based mobile backhaul can decrease mobile backhaul network costs while simultaneously improving bandwidth, reliability, availability, monitoring, and end-to-end management capabilities.

 Software-Defined Networking (SDN) and Network Functions Virtualization (NFV) will soon create a more open mobile network development environment to facilitate the introduction of innovative new services and product offerings, many of which have not even been dreamed of yet.